Exploration of Lens using GraphQL¶

 This guide provides comprehensive instructions for accessing and interacting with the Lens GraphQL API.
 You can interact with the Lens GraphQL API using:

-- Lens Studio: An interactive in-browser tool for writing and executing GraphQL queries.
+- Explorer Studio in Data Product Hub: An interactive in-browser tool for writing and executing GraphQL queries.

 - Curl: A command-line tool for transferring data with URLs, useful for automated scripts.